queest347/AcePictureBot/faq.md

 Saving yours and everyone else's data is a lot overtime.

+## Can I register more than one waifu

+No. Don't be a slut.
+Stick with your one waifu.

 ## My account is not genuine

 Your Twitter account isn't active enough.